On the Viterbi process with continuous state space: Introduction

 whenever interchanging the expectation and the limit is possible.
-Roughly this means that $\hat X^n_{1:n}$ yields the best ``small'' credible intervals among all other path estimates\footnote{In fact, this optimality interpretation turns out to be meaningful even in the infinite dimensional function space, see \cite{ZD87,ZD88}.}.
+Roughly, this means that $\hat X^n_{1\dvtx n}$ yields the best ``small'' credible intervals among all other path estimates.\footnote{In fact, this optimality interpretation turns out to be meaningful even in the infinite-dimensional function space; see \cite {ZD87,ZD88}.}

-As in the state estimation problems such as filtering, the exact calculation of $\hat X^n_{1:n}$ is impossible beyond a number of models with a special structure, most notably, Kalman's linear Gaussian setting.
-A number of efficient numerical techniques, such as particle filters, have been developed (see e.g. \cite{CaMoRy05}) to approximate the conditional law of the hidden state process.
-In this paper we are concerned with the convergence properties of the MAP paths, leaving out the computational issues for further investigation.
+As in state estimation problems such as filtering, the exact calculation of $\hat X^n_{1\dvtx n}$ is impossible beyond a number of models with a special structure, most notably Kalman's linear Gaussian setting.
+A number of efficient numerical techniques, such as particle filters, have been developed (see, e.g., \cite{CaMoRy05}) to approximate the conditional law of the hidden state process.
+In this paper, we are concerned with the convergence properties of the MAP paths, leaving the computational issues for further investigation.

-In Section \ref{sec-2} we explore through a number of examples, various patterns of convergence encountered in \eqref{hat}, when the hidden state space is continuous.
+In Section \ref{sec-2}, we explore, through a number of examples, various patterns of convergence encountered in \eqref{hat}, when the hidden state space is continuous.
 We also give an example of HMM, for which the MAP path does not converge as the estimation time horizon increases.
-In Section \ref{sec-3} we prove a more general result, deducing the existence of the limit \eqref{hat} from certain strong $\log$-concavity of the transition and observation densities.
-Appendix \ref{app-A} contains a lemma which is used in the proof of the main result and might be of interest on its own.
+In Section \ref{sec-3}, we prove a more general result, deducing the existence of the limit \eqref{hat} from certain strong $\log$-concavity of the transition and observation densities.
+The \hyperref[app-A]{Appendix} contains a lemma which is used in the proof of the main result and may be of independent interest.
 Finally, a short discussion of the results appears in Section \ref{sec-4}.